opengeospatial/ELFIE/docs/json-ld/README.md

 where the first value(s) is the path(s) to the imported context, followed by an object - see
 [JSON-LD Syntax, Example 29](https://www.w3.org/TR/json-ld-syntax/#the-context).
-- Example files (prefixed 'xample-') always contain a single JSON object - we are interested in responses that only ever describe a single resource.
+- Example files should only contain a single JSON object - we are only interested in documenys that describe a single resource.

 ## ELFIE JSON-LD Best Practices
 - All files/responses shall: